magento/devdocs/guides/v2.2/ext-best-practices/tutorials/data-upgrade-script.md

 | 3         | my_custom_option_1002 | a:1:{s:3:"foo";s:3:"bar";}    |
 | 4         | my_custom_option_1003 | a:1:{s:3:"foo";s:3:"bar";}    |

-Use the following approach to construct dynamic values from another table for the query condition.
+Use the following approach to construct a query condition with values from another table.

 {% collapsible Show code %}
 {% highlight php startinline=true %}